For Graduate Students Only

 Financial Aid Eligibility

-Please note that during a semester in which a student seeks equivalency while registered only for Master's Thesis II (2 units) or Master's Thesis and Defense (3 units) or Thesis Advisement (1 unit), the student will be registered for fewer than six units and, therefore, not able to receive a Gallatin scholarship.
+Please note that during a semester in which a student seeks equivalency while registered only for Master's Thesis II (2 units) or Thesis Advisement (1 unit), the student will be registered for fewer than six units and, therefore, not able to receive a Gallatin scholarship.
 Students may still, however, be eligible for loans.
 Please consult the Office of Financial Aid at 212-998-4444 for more information.

 Eligibility for Equivalency

 Gallatin may certify full-time or half-time equivalency under any of the following circumstances:

 - A student who is working full time on the thesis and is registered for Master's Thesis II or Thesis Advisement may be granted full-time or half-time equivalency.
 Equivalency granted for any of these reasons counts toward the four-semester maximum for equivalency.

 - A student who needs fewer than 9 units to reach 38 units may register for 8 or fewer units and will be eligible for equivalency; the student may not, however, be considered for equivalency if taking fewer units than needed to get a total of 38.
 This form of equivalency may be granted one time only, and if granted, would count as one of the four semesters maximum for equivalency.

 - A student working as a Graduate Assistant or Research Assistant at NYU for at least 20 hours per week may be granted full-time equivalency if in the final semester the student is registered for at least 6 units, or half-time equivalency if she/he is registered for 3 to 5 units; a student is eligible for this equivalency for as many semesters as she/he works as a Graduate Assistant or Research Assistant.